betsythefc/custard/plans.md

 v0.05
 -----

- - Create a login page so only authorized techs can view the numbers.
+ - Create a login page so only authorized techs can view the numbers (http://www.sourcecodester.com/tutorials/php/4341/how-create-login-page-phpmysql.html).